dcasota/photonos-scripts/README.md

 There isn't a customer product SKU Photon Platform 2.x, 3.x or 4.x.
 Hence you cannot buy official Photon Platform support.

 The open source Photon OS has nothing to do with the VMware customer products in which Photon OS is a part of.
 VCSA, vSphere Replication, Workstation, vRealize Operations, and much more run on a strict VMware internal ~pipeline for that commercial product.

+For the open source product you can find the download bits at https://github.com/vmware/photon/wiki/Downloading-Photon-OS.

 The open source Photon OS evolution is highly interesting.
-Creating a Photon OS VM is simple, and there are different OS appliance flavors for "Generic", "VMware hypervisor optimized", "AWS optimized", "Security hardened" and "Real Time".
+There are different OS appliance flavors for "Generic", "VMware hypervisor optimized", "AWS optimized", "Security hardened" and "Real Time".
 Provisioning, failover and failback of Photon OS on other platforms and architectures (x86_64 + arm64) in nowadays isn't a niche use case like in 2017.

 Provisioning is supported for
 - ISO setup